The Gulf Coast Sound Drum & Bugle Corps (based in Houston, TX) is now in it's

 Our next step was to find a name.
 Initially we intended it call it Bayou

-forced to make a break from BCB and form a seperate unit.
-After MUCH discussion
+we were forced to make a break from BCB and form a seperate unit.
+After

 Once we were under way and having regular rehearsals, I approached the